 While Briana had her’s, I was missing my passport photos.
 While everyone else was trying to fight about the payment/bribe Briana filled out her paperwork, turned in the amount they asked for, and went to use the bathroom.
 Another woman, missing her extra passport photos was told to go somewhere else to have a couple done.
 I decided to give it a go anyway and walked up to the guy and handed him the money.
 Immediately saying “no photos.”, he looked at me, looked at the money, then told the Visa officials to process it.
 A few minutes later, our Visas were handed to us and we went to get stamped in.

 Stamping in through immigration was a very simple process, same as pretty much everywhere else.
 On a side note, we witnessed a guy who ran into a few issues as he somehow got into Thailand without a stamp on his passport.
 We are not entirely sure what happened, but he did manage to get across in the end.

 Once we got across, the bus was waiting for us and we got back on and proceeded on to Siem Reap.
 I spent the majority of my time reading “The Jungle Book” on the Kindle, while Briana read a book she had downloaded onto her laptop.
 We both also spent time looking out at Cambodian countryside.

 It was Songkran / Cambodian New Year when we crossed, so there were numerous citizens playing with water and spraying people and the bus as we passed.

 Finally, 8 hours after leaving Bangkok, we arrived to the bus station in Siem Reap.
 It really was just a hotel though.
 We were told that we would have complimentary tuk-tuks waiting for us to take us where we needed to go.
-But upon arrival, they said that because of the holiday, there was no one to take us, so we’d have to figure it out.
+But upon arrival, they said that because of the holiday, there was no one to take us.
+We would have to figure it out ourselves.